AromaKitsune/aromakitsune.github.io/pages/Wii-U-Misc-System-File-Mods.md

 </div>

-## Custom Keyboard Layout
+## Custom Software Keyboard Layout

-A custom keyboard layout made by RoGamer97, it contains additional glyphs/symbols that can be typed in.
+A custom software keyboard layout made by RoGamer97, it contains additional glyphs/symbols that can be typed in.

 ### Download from: